allurimeenakshi/allurimeenakshi/README.md

 ## 💼 Projects

 ### 📘 AcademiaConnect
-An education platform built with **React.js + MongoDB**, optimizing student engagement and streamlining academics.
+An educational collaboration platform built using the **MERN stack** to enhance academic workflows.

 ### 🛒 ShopSync
-E-commerce platform using **React.js + MongoDB**, focused on seamless shopping experience and advanced UI/UX.
+A modern e-commerce platform that offers seamless shopping experiences with categorized browsing.

 ### 🩺 Chronic Kidney Disease Predictor
-A ML model predicting CKD progression using **Linear and Logistic Regression** with 98.75% accuracy.
+Machine Learning model built using regression algorithms to predict CKD with 98.75% accuracy.

+### 📈 Stock Price Prediction
+Analyzed stock trends and forecasted prices using **ML models** and **data visualization techniques**.

 ---